-A related, but more general problem, is that of graph matching, which consists of finding correspondences (one-to-one [11], many-to-one [12] or many-to-many [13], [14]) between the nodes of two graphs so as to achieve some form of global consistency.
-In this case, nodes and edges may have vector attributes or labels.
-There is a vast literature addressing the graph matching problem in pattern recognition, which can be divided generally into work on search methods [12], [15]-[21], and work on non-search methods, such as probabilistic relaxation [22]-[33], spectral and least-squares methods [3], [34]-[38], graduated assignment [11], genetic optimization [39] and other principles [13], [14], [40], [41].
-For a recent comprehensive review on graph matching for pattern recognition, see [42].
-We have shown how ideas similar to those presented in this paper can be applied to the graph matching problem in [12] and [43], however in this paper we focus specifically on the point pattern matching problem.
+For information on obtaining reprints of this article, please send e-mail to: tpami@computer.org, and reference IEEECS Log Number TPAMI-0324-0605. literature addressing the graph matching problem in pattern recognition, which can be divided generally into work on search methods [14], [17], [18], [19], [20], [21], [22], [23], and work on nonsearch methods, such as probabilistic relaxation [24], [25], [26], [27], [28], [29], [30], [31], [32], [33], [34], [35], spectral and least-squares methods [5], [36], [37], [38], [39], [40], graduated assignment [13], genetic optimization [41] and other principles [15], [16], [42], [43].
+For a recent comprehensive review on graph matching for pattern recognition, see [44].
+We have shown how ideas similar to those presented in this paper can be applied to the graph matching problem in [14] and [45]; however, in this paper we focus specifically on the point pattern matching problem.

-B. Potential Applications
+1.2 Potential Applications

-Isometric point pattern matching (with jitter) is encountered in many application domains.
+Isometric point pattern matching (allowing for jitter) is encountered in several application domains.

-In Computer Vision, two sets of interest points extracted from two stereo images are approximately related by an isometry when the stereo pair has a narrow baseline.
-An accurate correspondence between the features results in an accurate depth map or the recovery of the 3D geometry of the scene [44].
-This form of stereo correspondence constitutes one of the fundamental point pattern matching problems of Computer Vision.
+In computer vision, two sets of interest points extracted from two stereo images are approximately related by an isometry when the stereo pair has a narrow baseline.
+An accurate correspondence between the features results in an accurate depth map or the recovery of the 3D geometry of the scene [46].
+This form of stereo correspondence constitutes one of the fundamental point pattern matching problems of computer vision.

-In Astronautics, the attitude of sounding rockets or satellites can be estimated by matching stellar images acquired from the onboard star sensor (a CCD camera) to those in an empirical star catalog [45].
-Images acquired from the same region of the sky but from different viewpoints reveal sets of stars whose coordinates are related by an isometric transformation [5].
+In astronautics, the attitude of sounding rockets or satellites can be estimated by matching stellar images acquired from the onboard star sensor (a CCD camera) to those in an empirical star catalog [47].
+Images acquired from the same region of the sky but from different viewpoints reveal sets of stars whose coordinates are related by an isometric transformation [7].
 In this way, the star matching problem can be posed as a rigid point pattern matching problem.

-In Computational Chemistry, rigid point pattern matching is a recurrent problem in drug design, specifically in the identification of pharmacophores-common subsets of molecules that systematically interact with some receptor (i.e. that perform some specific task).
-By matching a set of molecules (called ligands) that activate ("bind") a given receptor, one can identify whether there is a common sub-conformation among the ligands.
+In computational chemistry, rigid point pattern matching is a recurrent problem in drug design, specifically in the identification of pharmacophores-common subsets of molecules that systematically interact with some receptor (i.e., that perform some specific task).
+By matching a set of molecules (called ligands) that activate ("bind") a given receptor, one can identify whether there is a common subconformation among the ligands.
 If this is the case, the structure encountered becomes a candidate pharmacophore, which is a distillation of the functional attributes of ligands that accomplish some specific task.
-The pharmacophore can then be used in the design of a new drug which is expected to systematically interact with the given receptor [8].
+The pharmacophore can then be used in the design of a new drug which is expected to systematically interact with the given receptor [10].